99jzhang/Adblock_General/README.md

 # Adblock_General

-## A chrome extension project by me
+## A simple chrome extension project by me

 ### Blocks ads from doubleclick.net and googleadservices.com.
 ### I made this because I was playing browser games and didn't want to see ads